pybind/pybind11/docs/faq.rst

 "ImportError: dynamic module does not define init function"
 ===========================================================

-1. Make sure that the name specified in ``pybind::module`` and ``PYBIND11_PLUGIN`` is consistent and identical to the filename of the extension library.
-The latter should not contain any extra prefixes (e.g.
-   ``test.so`` instead of ``libtest.so``).

-2. If the above did not fix your issue, then you are likely using an incompatible version of Python (for instance, the extension library was compiled against Python 2, while the interpreter is running on top of some version of Python 3, or vice versa)
+You are likely using an incompatible version of Python (for instance, the extension library was compiled against Python 2, while the interpreter is running on top of some version of Python 3, or vice versa).

 "Symbol not found: ``__Py_ZeroStruct`` / ``_PyInstanceMethod_Type``"
 ========================================================================

-See item 2 of the first answer.
+See the first answer.

 "SystemError: dynamic module not initialized properly"
 ======================================================

-See item 2 of the first answer.
+See the first answer.

 The Python interpreter immediately crashes when importing my module
 ===================================================================

-See item 2 of the first answer.
+See the first answer.

 CMake doesn't detect the right Python version
 =============================================